 We’ve all been through horrible times in our lives, and lost ourselves.
 We’ve lost people we thought would be in our lives forever.
 We feel broken and like a mess and we start to find our footing again.
 And we find the people that feel like home and want the best for us.
 We make mistakes, hurt, and love.
 We are human.
 This is life.

 Are you a Taylor Swift fan?
 If yes, what’s your favorite song?
-If not, do you have a favorite artist that evokes the same feelings for you?
+Did you see her reputation Tour?